rrwick/Core-SNP-filter/README.md

 Core-SNP-filter is efficient.
 On a small input alignment (2 Mbp in length, 100 sequences), it runs in seconds.
 On a large input alignment (5 Mbp in length, 5000 sequences, 25 GB file size), it takes less than 10 minutes and only uses ~50 MB of RAM.

+Important caveat: Core-SNP-filter is only appropriate for DNA alignments, not protein alignments.

 ## Usage